kangks/llm-finetuning-amazon-sagemaker/README.md

 ## Overview of LoRA in LLM Fine-tuning

 Fine-tuning large-scale pre-trained models can be resource-intensive due to their massive number of parameters.
 Low-Rank Adaptation (LoRA) addresses this challenge by introducing trainable low-rank matrices into each layer of the Transformer architecture, effectively reducing the number of trainable parameters while maintaining performance.
 This approach freezes the original model weights and injects these low-rank matrices, leading to more efficient fine-tuning processes.

 ## Description of GRPO and Reward Functions

 Generative Reward Proximal Policy Optimization (GRPO) is a reinforcement learning technique tailored for training generative models, such as LLMs.
 It extends the Proximal Policy Optimization (PPO) algorithm by incorporating reward functions that guide the model toward generating desired outputs.
 In the context of LLM fine-tuning, reward functions are designed to encourage the model to produce text that aligns with specific objectives, such as coherence, relevance, or adherence to certain guidelines.
 By optimizing these reward functions, GRPO enables the model to learn from feedback and improve its generative capabilities in a controlled manner.

+## GRPO Trainer from the trl Package
+The trl (Transformer Reinforcement Learning) library by Hugging Face provides the [GRPOTrainer](https://github.com/huggingface/trl/blob/main/docs/source/grpo_trainer.md) class, which implements the GRPO algorithm for fine-tuning language models.
+This trainer facilitates the application of reinforcement learning techniques to LLMs, enabling more efficient and effective training processes.
+The GRPOTrainer is designed to handle the complexities of reinforcement learning in the context of language modeling, providing a structured approach to implementing GRPO.

 ## Amazon SageMaker's ModelTrainer Module and Its Benefits

-Amazon SageMaker's `ModelTrainer` class is part of the SageMaker Python SDK, providing a high-level interface for training machine learning models on SageMaker.
+Amazon SageMaker's [ModelTrainer class](https://sagemaker.readthedocs.io/en/stable/api/training/model_trainer.html#modeltrainer) is part of the SageMaker Python SDK, providing a high-level interface for training machine learning models on SageMaker.
 It simplifies the configuration and submission of training jobs by abstracting the underlying infrastructure details.
 Key benefits include:

 - **Simplified Configuration**: `ModelTrainer` reduces the complexity of setting up training jobs by requiring only essential parameters, making it more accessible for users without deep AWS expertise.